 - Search for keywords in 40+ languages

-- Inaccurate data/estimations: Since some aspects of SEO are based on educated theories, some of the data that KWFinder reports can be over or underestimated.
+- Potential for inaccurate data & estimations: Since some aspects of SEO are based on educated theories, some of the data that KWFinder reports can be over or underestimated.
+This, however, applies to all keyword research tools.

-There are four main pricing options for KWFinder, which also include the use of Mangool’s (the parent company of KWFinder) other tools, SERPWatcher (newly released!) and SERPChecker.
-All of these tools work hand-in-hand with one another so having one subscription that gives you access to all three tools makes sense.
+There are three main pricing options for KWFinder, which also include the use of Mangool’s (the parent company of KWFinder) other tools; SERPWatcher (SERPWatcher Review), SERPChecker, LinkMiner, and SiteProfiler.
+All of these tools work hand-in-hand with one another so having one subscription that gives you access to all tools makes sense.